Aloha Lani

 No analysis available

-Public remarks directly reference VA financing multiple times, including assumable VA loan language.
-That is strong evidence the building/units are VA-approved.
+Public remarks directly confirm VA financing availability for the building, including explicit VA-approved and assumable VA loan language.
+This is strong, repeated evidence from listings.

-The remarks repeatedly and explicitly state that the building is fully insured, including direct phrases like "BUILDING IS 100% INSURED!"
-This is strong, unambiguous evidence for walls-in/full building insurance coverage.
+The remarks repeatedly and explicitly state that the building is fully insured, including emphatic wording that the building is '100% insured.'
+This is strong, direct evidence from multiple listings.
+Confidence is very high.

 No analysis available